-David Wildman, CPA, controller, was hired as the Accounting Supervisor in July 1995.
+David Wildman, CPA, Controller, was hired as the Accounting Supervisor in July 1995.
 David began his career at a pharmacy retailer as a summer intern before being promoted to Staff Accountant and later, General Accounting Supervisor.
 Upon purchase by a larger entity, he was hired as the Assistant Controller for an Indianapolis based vending and catering company.
 In 2009 David was given the role of Controller for Aspire Indiana, Inc.

 David is a graduate of Warren Central High School in Indianapolis and is a 1987 graduate of Indiana University, Indianapolis.
 He graduated with a BS in Business and a concentration in Accounting.
 David passed the Certified Public Accountant exam in 1988 and was certified in 1993.
 David is also a member of the 2005 graduating class of Leadership Hancock County.
 In April 2012, David became a CGMA, Chartered Global Management Accountant.

 As Controller, David oversees the accounting, facilities management and transportation departments of Aspire Indiana.
 Utilizing Financial Edge software, David manages the General Accounting and Accounts Payable functions with the assistance of a team of four staff members.
-Aspire Indiana has a team of six dedicated team members that oversees the facility management of nine office buildings, as well as multiple residential buildings.
+Aspire Indiana has a team of seven dedicated team members that oversees the facility management of nine office buildings, as well as multiple residential buildings.
 Many of these offices were recently constructed or recently renovated.
 The transportation department, with its eight staff members manages a fleet of over 30 vehicles used in the transportation of clients served by Aspire Indiana.

 Aspire Indiana has medical staff to help consumers on their road to recovery, and they work closely with our therapists to help provide individualized treatments.
 Our medical staff are at each of Aspire’s office locations.

-- Betsy Rosiek, M.D., Medical Director/Vice President
+- Betsy Rosiek, M.D., Vice President, Medical Services/Medical Director

 - Oleh Dzera, M.D., Staff Psychiatrist